Voices Lit Fest

 There is no cost to attend the festival, and we invite you to stop by and see what we’re all about.

-Voices of the Middle West is proud to be sponsored by the following generous institutions:
+Voices of the Middle West is proud to be sponsored by the generous support of UM Residential College alum and the following generous institutions: